Back to Distributed Systems & Kubernetes Series

 # 2 Insufficient memory, 3 node(s) had taint {dedicated: gpu}

-# See scheduler decisions:
+# See successful scheduler decisions:

 kubectl get events --field-selector reason=Scheduled